nachbar/docs/docs/lib/getting-started/add-api.md

 ---
-title: Add API and database
+title: Connect DataStore to API
 description: Getting Started with Amplify Libraries - how to add API and database to your app.
 ---